jzumsteg/pooleblog/_posts/2013-06-09-chateau-landon.md

 Anyway, for us, an interesting Church.

-And of course, every church needs a bar-brasserie (d'eglise translates as "of the church"): <figure>
+And of course, every church needs a bar-brasserie (d'eglise translates as "of the church"): <figure class = "portrait">
 	<img src="{{site.url}}/assets/images/2013/06/Bar-church.jpg"/>
 	<figcaption></figcaption>
 </figure>